The key ingredients for a great night’s sleep are a cold, dark room, a comfortable bed and mattress and some peace and quiet.

 - Soft and comfortable neck contour sponges to keep your spine in a natural curve

 So, no matter what position you fall asleep in, there’s a part of this pillow designed to support you, ease your muscles and open your airways for easier breathing.

 4. Power Of Nature Memory Foam Ergonomic Deep Sleep Contour Bed Pillow

 - For all types of sleepers

 - Size: 60x35x11cm, or 60x35x9cm

-The Power of Nature memory foam pillow is similar to the wave design and style of the Cozy BoSpin memory foam pillow.
+The is similar to the wave design and style of the Cozy BoSpin memory foam pillow.
 The wave nature of this pillow is designed to offer greater support to your muscles by cradling your head – and helping keep those airways open for a quieter night’s sleep.

 Like the Cozy BoSpin pillow, It can also be used for all types of sleepers, but it comes in at a higher price that might not be worth it for some people.

 However, the Power of Nature pillow offers two different sizes and a more breathable outer and inner cover for better air circulation.
 This is great for those who often get hot in the middle of the night, ensuring that there’s always a cool side of the pillow available.
 This cover is also machine washable, helping to expand the lifetime of the pillow and keep it dust-free.